grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 The uncomfortable feeling of starting from the inputs ("there is nothing I can fully run") could, in my case, be mitigated with the following practices:

-1. Using TDD with mocks - TDD allow every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
+1. Using TDD with mocks - TDD allows every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
-1. Slicing the scope vertically (e.g. in acceptance tests and user stories), which allows getting something that works fast enough
-1. higher level tests

-This is not true outside-in.
-True outside-in requires higher-level tests and maybe refactoring in the middle.
+1. Slicing the scope into smaller vertical parts (e.g. scenarios, stories etc.) that can be implemented faster than a full-blown feature.
+We have had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters.
+1. Do not write the first Statement as a unit-level Statement, but instead, write it on a higher-level (e.g. end-to-end or against another architectural boundary), make it work, then refactor the initial structure.
+This gives us a walking skeleton of sort, which can be built, tested and deployed.
+As the next features or scenarios are added, these traits are preserved so we can always run what we have mid-development.
+This approach is what we will be aiming at ultimately, but for this chapter, I will leave it out to only focus on the mocks and OO design.

 TODO: outside-in + maybe some drawing interface discovery
 TODO: read chapter on interface discovery